Dr Davina Kirkpatrick: You’ve been working with images of hair for some time. I’m interested in why.

 Does beauty matter to you?
 Is it something that you consciously pursue?

 I am motivated by searching for it yes.
 I also wonder about what it is.
-In popular culture and advertising its all packaged up for us; made available in clichs.
+In popular culture and advertising it’s all packaged up for us; made available in clichés.
 Advertising presents certain images of a recognisable and available beauty but is that really beauty?
 Those ideas are too pervasive.
 Perhaps that manipulation has changed our ideas about what beauty is.
-Im interested in something that has another side to it where beauty sits close to its opposite, to disgust and somehow gains depth by that.
+I’m interested in something that has another side to it – where beauty sits close to its opposite, to disgust and somehow gains depth by that.

 I know you look a lot at the art of the past how does that inform what you do?

 I see it as a bit like sampling in music.
-We are in a situation now where this kind of information is so readily available.
-The internet can reduce a lot of very different things to the same level; mix them all up like a soup and take away their distinct meanings.
-But it can be positive too.
-Its such a huge pleasure to have such easy access to fantastic images from the past.
+These images so readily available.
+The internet can reduce a lot of very different things to the same level; mix them all up like a soup and take away their distinct meanings but it can be positive too.
+It’s such a huge pleasure to have such easy access to fantastic images from the past.
 In using them I feel I am paying a kind of homage to them.